iman3in/SnakeCMD/README.md

 # SnakeCMD
-A Snake game in command line
+A Snake game in command line for my Basic Programming Final Project.